davidrey123/Mobility-network-pricing/README.md

 # Mobility-network-pricing

-Codes of the branch-and-bound algorithms developed for the study titled __Non-additive network pricing with non-cooperative mobility service providers__ by Sisi Jian, Wentao Huang and David Rey.
+Data and codes of the branch-and-bound algorithms developed for the study titled __Non-additive network pricing with non-cooperative mobility service providers__ by Wentao Huang, Sisi Jian and David Rey.